Best and worst Hyundai Elantra years — which to avoid

 This caused unpleasant driving situations and loss of power without the real need for the ESC system to intervene.
 This was a common problem on 2010-2011 Elantra models, and the good thing is – it’s easy to check this before the purchase with the help of a trusted car electrician.

 Now comes the crucial part in avoiding the bad production years of the Elantra and we’ll use the listed issues for help.
-Based on these, as well as the driver complaints record and the NHTSA reports, we can point out to a few model years that were quite bad for Elantra.
-Luckily, such model years are pretty rare, and we’ll start with the fourth generation of the model.
+Based on these, as well as the driver complaints record and the NHTSA reports, we can finally answer the question – what are the worst Hyundai Elantra years?

 Previous model years from 1990 to 2006 were quite sturdy and long-lasting, and it seems that a few problems occurred with the modernization of the model.
 Let’s take a closer look based on Elantra generations: